 In order to evaluate the impact of the assimilation of reflectivity radar volumes, several experiments are performed.
-Each experiment has the same set-up of the operational chain described in Section 2.4 regarding the number of members of the ensemble, boundary conditions and the COSMO model configuration.
+Each experiment has the same set-up of the operational chain described in Sect.
+2.4 regarding the number of members of the ensemble, boundary conditions and the COSMO model configuration.
 Therefore, they differ only due to the assimilation set-up.
 The complete list is provided in Table 1.

-In conv60 and conv60_nolhn experiments only conventional observations are assimilated using KENDA through cycles of 60 minutes.
-Moreover, in the former, LHN is performed during the forecast step of each assimilation cycle, replicating completely the operational set-up described in Section 2.4.
-Experiments rad60 and rad60_nolhn are the analogous of conv60 and conv60_nolhn when also radar reflectivity measurements are assimilated through KENDA, using a reflectivity observation error (roe) of 5 dBZ.
-A comparison between conv60 and rad60 or between conv60_nolhn and rad60_nolhn allows an assessment of whether, under the same conditions, the assimilation of reflectivity observations improves the quality of analyses.
-Furthermore, comparing rad60 to rad60_nolhn it is possible to evaluate if the assimilation of reflectivity volumes combined with the LHN provides better results than the assimilation of only radar volumes.
+In the conv60 and conv60\nolhn experiments only conventional observations are assimilated using KENDA through cycles of 60 min.
+Moreover, in the former, LHN is performed during the forecast step of each assimilation cycle, replicating completely the operational set-up described in Sect.
+2.4.
+Experiments rad60 and rad60 nolhn are analogous to conv60 and conv60 nolhn but, in addition, radar reflectivity measurements are assimilated through KENDA, using a reflectivity observation error (roe) of 5 dBZ.
+A comparison between conv60 and rad60 or between conv60\nolhn and rad60 nolhn allows an assessment of whether, under the same conditions, the assimilation of reflectivity observations improves the quality of analyses.
+Furthermore, comparing rad60 to rad60\nolhn, it is possible to evaluate whether the assimilation of reflectivity volumes combined with the LHN provides better results than the assimilation of radar volumes only.